parlaynu/megadetector-v5-onnx/docs/platforms/jetson-nano.md

     pip3 install --user *whl

-## Torch
+## Torch and Torchvision with CUDA Support

 The torch wheels available don't support cuda, so it needs to be built from source.

+However, there's something missing either in the build instructions below, or the jetson environment - the inference works when run on the GPU, but running on the CPU fails.
+Using the standard `pip` installed torch and torchvision works fine for the CPU.

+I've tried various things, but haven't been able to resolve the problem.

 Build torch 1.10.2

-    pip3 install astunparse ninja pyyaml cmake cffi typing_extensions future six requests dataclasses
+    pip3 install astunparse ninja cffi typing_extensions future six requests dataclasses

     export MAX_JOBS=4
+    export USE_CUDA=1
+    export USE_OPENCV=1
     export BLAS=OpenBLAS
-    export USE_OPENCV=1
-    export USE_DISTRIBUTED=0
     export BUILD_TEST=0

     git clone https://github.com/pytorch/pytorch torch